geins-io/geins-sdk/apps/docs/packages/oms/order/flow.md

+---
+title: Order Flow
+description: How to work with the order flow in the Geins OMS Package
+tags:
+  - sdk
+  - oms
+  - order
+  - order-flow
+  - checkout-flow
+---

 ## Geins Merchant API Order Flow

 This guide provides an example of how to work with carts and checkout in the Merchant API.